 I keep wanting a kayak.
 Tons of research constantly has my head buzzing about whether to get a kayak or stick with my trusty Old Town canoe.
-I decided to get in contact with a company that I have been told is a fantastic kayak and canoe shop in Farmville, Virginia,Appomattox River Company.
-Vince from the Company shared his perspective between canoes and kayaks, as well as some advice of what I need if I buy that first kayak.
+I decided to get in contact with a company that I have been told is a fantastic kayak and canoe shop in Farmville, Virginia…Appomattox River Company.
+Vince from the Company shared his perspective on whether to pick a canoe or kayak for bass fishing, as well as some advice of what I need if I buy that first kayak.
 Here is what he had to say.

 Appomattox River Company has been in business since 1977.
 I am sure it has been part of the trend from canoes to kayaks as the preferred fishing vessel for paddlers.
 Personally, I am still a canoe guy.
 Why should canoe guys like me consider a kayak for fishing?